 As a qualified Pilates instructor, Claire is also passionate about incorporating a body-oriented approach in counselling to assist healing and recovery.
 She is trained in trauma-informed yoga and can incorporate this into counselling sessions.

-Michelle- Counsellor (Women's Wellbeing Team)
+Jess- Counsellor (Women's Wellbeing Team)

 Jess is trained as a counsellor and has extensive experience working in women’s wellbeing.
 Her work as a counsellor has primarily been in the domestic and family violence sector including individuals who have experienced any form of gendered based violence.
 She also has experience working with people impacted by trauma including complex trauma from childhood.

 Jess strives to provide safe, caring, and supportive therapy through a client centred and trauma informed approach.
 This means providing a space for women to feel safe, accepted and understood with choice and options in their support and how they want to be supported.
 Jess uses evidence-based emotion focused and body-orientated therapies to help individuals understand their experiences and the impact of trauma, honour survival skills and connect to strengths and inner resources.

 Jess honours the opportunity to walk beside another on their journey towards growth and change with the belief that every woman deserves to be free from burdens that no longer serve them to live life with hope and peace.
 She is inspired by each and every woman’s story and feels privileged to connect at their moment in time to recover and heal.